 From beaches to theme parks, California is a treasure trove of sights and experiences for families.
 This list of fun things to do in California with kids will help you decide exactly what to add to your family vacation itinerary.

-I’m born and raised in the Golden State.
+I was born and raised here in the Golden State.
 Now, I help people plan vacations to it.
 So, I can tell you that it takes most travelers multiple trips to cover the attractions and activities on this bucket list.

 The easiest strategy for first-time visitors is to pick one or two in the same city or region and road trip between them.
 Your kids will ask to come back, so it will be easy to explore the rest during future holidays.

 You can save on tickets, tours, and hotels through my affiliations.
 If you make purchases through some links in this post, I may be compensated.
 Our editorial guidelines.

 The world-famous San Diego Zoo in Balboa Park houses over 4,000 animals from 800 species and is also known for its beautiful natural features — it’s also a certified botanical garden — and conservation emphasis.
 Highlights include polar bears, the state-of-the-art elephant care facility, koalas, Galapagos tortoises, and hippo habitats.

 Kids love the play structures, keeper talks, and crossing the Zoo from one side to the other on the Skyfari Aerial Tram.
 If you are pressed for time, take a look at some of their private guided tours that can zip you around the park.

 Tip: Don’t forget about the other San Diego Zoo Wildlife Alliance Park — San Diego Zoo Safari Park.
 You also can find discount San Diego Zoo Tickets and cheaper San Diego Zoo Safari Park tickets through me.

 GET MY EXCLUSIVE DISCOUNTS — BETTER THAN BLACK FRIDAY